TheLovesOfLadyPurple/Empurple-Training-Free-Algorithm-To-enhance-Diversity-of-The-Diffusion-Distillation-Model/README.md

 Before running this COCO-based experiments, download `instances_train2014.json` and `captions_train2014.json` from the official COCO website.

-If you already have enough cached latent samples, use:
+If you already have enough cached latent samples, use the following demo:

 ```bash
 python compare_dmd2_random_latent_xl.py